daisy/pipeline/src/_wiki/Configuration-Files.md

 ### TTS configuration

-A number of system properties are specific to text-to-speech.
+A number of properties are specific to text-to-speech.
 These properties are documented [here](http://daisy.github.io/pipeline/Get-Help/User-Guide/Text-To-Speech/).